-Lovis Corinth holds a position in German art history similar to that occupied by Edouard Manet in the history of French painting.
-Bridging the 19th and 20th centuries, Corinth had his feet in two worlds.
-He began as a fairly conventional (and highly successful) academic painter, but lived to participate in the birth of Expressionism.
-In his bold use of impasto and, most of all, his intensely personal approach to his subjects, Corinth is one of the most important precursors and pioneers of German modernism.
-Although he is revered in his native Germany, Corinth is less well known internationally, in part due to a paucity of major oil paintings on the international market.
-This lack, however, is amply compensated for by the availability of the artist’s compelling works on paper.
+Lovis Corinth had his feet in two worlds, bridging the 19th and 20th centuries.
+He began as a fairly conventional (and highly successful) academic painter but lived to participate in the birth of Expressionism.
+In his bold handling of his paint and, above all, his intensely personal approach to his subjects, Corinth is one of the most important precursors and pioneers of German modernism.
+Though revered in his native Germany, Corinth remains less known internationally.

-Lovis Corinth was an unlikely artist.
-His birth, in 1858 in the East Prussian town of Tapiau, was inauspicious at best.
-Culture and refinement were unknown concepts in his family, which was dominated by his loutish and at times violent stepbrothers.
-(The artist’s mother, thirteen years older than his father, had brought five adolescent sons to the marriage.)
-An indifferent student, Corinth first knew happiness when, in 1876, he convinced his father to let him leave highschool for the Königsberg Art Academy.
-Here he began some eleven years of artistic training, tracing a checkered path from Königsberg to Munich to Antwerp to Paris and back again, finally, to Munich and Königsberg.
-At the Académie Julian in Paris, facing nationalistic hostility from his French competitors, Corinth was granted admission to the prestigious Salon, but denied the “honorable mention” he so dearly coveted.
-Over the ensuing years, he gathered a small share of favorable reviews and awards (even, in 1890, an “honorable mention” in Paris), but he lived off the income from his family’s property.
+Corinth was born in 1858 in the East Prussian town of Tapiau.
+An indifferent student, in 1876 he convinced his father to let him leave high school for the Königsberg Art Academy, where began some eleven years of peripatetic artistic training.
+Corinth would travel to Munich, Antwerp, Paris and back again, finally, to Munich and Königsberg.
+At the Académie Julian in Paris, Corinth was granted admission to the prestigious Salon, but because of nationalistic hostility from his French competitors, was denied the “honorable mention” he coveted.
+Over the ensuing years, he garnered a small share of favorable reviews and awards (even, in 1890, an “honorable mention” in Paris), but he lived off the income from his family’s property.
 Only in 1895, at the age of thirty-eight, did he sell his first painting.